2003100127/drutai/README.md

 ###### tags: `protein` `drugs` `interaction`

 ## Overview
 This repository is a standalone package of the Drutai method.
 Drutai is used to predict interactions between small molecule drugs and protein targets.
-This method is powered by 9 deep learning models.
+This program has been made by using 12 leading deep learning frameworks.

 ## Installation
 * ### PyPI